doguma/LookBeforeYouLeap/README.md

 - Integration of twitter features into traffic accident records - merging the two datasets based on the distance between instances - 3
 - SMOTE and random instance generation for balancing the class - 3

-- ML predictions and evaluation - 4
+- ML predictions and evaluation (Processed files are in 'merged' folder) - 4

-##### Processed files ready of ML - in 'merged' folder